Flight and Metamorphosis

 Nelly Sachs, Writer, Berlin/Stockholm

-For the first time, Nelly Sachs’s poetic oeuvre will be honored in a large travelling exhibition.
-A selection of unpublished material shown in the exhibition pays tribute to the radical nature of her writing and illustrates the cultural-historical context in which it emerged.
-As of yet unpublished photos and manuscripts from Sachs’s estate as well as previously-unknown audio and video recordings document her friendships with authors such as Paul Celan, Gunnar Ekelöf, Hans Magnus Enzensberger and Selma Lagerlöf.
-Furniture and personal belongings from the poet’s famous one-room apartment in the south of Stockholm offer a rare insight into her daily life.
+For the first time, Nelly Sachs’s poetic oeuvre was honored in a large traveling exhibition.
+The rich selection of unpublished material shown in the exhibition paid tribute to the radical nature of her writing and illustrated the cultural-historical context in which it emerged.
+Previously unpublished photos and manuscripts from Sachs's estate as well as unearthed audio and video recordings documented her friendships with authors such as Paul Celan, Gunnar Ekelöf, Hans Magnus Enzensberger, and Selma Lagerlöf.
+Furniture and personal belongings from the poet’s famous one-room apartment in the south of Stockholm, nicknamed the Kajüte or cabin, offered a rare insight into her daily life.

-Curated by Aris Fioretos and designed by gewerk design, the exhibition is a collaboration with the Jewish Museum Berlin, the Jewish Theatre and the National Library, both in Stockholm, as well as the Swedish Embassy and Suhrkamp Verlag.
-Funded by the Kulturstiftung des Bundes and the Stiftung Deutsche Klassenlotterie as well as the Deutsche Akademie für Sprache und Dichtung, the Swedish Tercentennary Fund, and the Swedish Academy in Stockholm.
+The exhibition was funded by the Kulturstiftung des Bundes and the Stiftung Deutsche Klassenlotterie as well as the Deutsche Akademie für Sprache und Dichtung, the Bank of Sweden Tercentenary Foundation, and the Swedish Academy in Stockholm.